rafalp/Misago/dev-docs/plugins/hooks/filter-user-data-hook.md

+# `filter_user_data_hook` hook

-# `filter_user_data_hook`: Filter user data from the OAuth 2 server.
+> Filter the user data from the OAuth 2 server.

-This hook wraps standard logic used by Misago to filter a `dic` containing user data retrieved from the OAuth 2 server.
+This hook wraps the standard logic used by Misago to filter a Python `dict` containing the user data retrieved from the OAuth 2 server.

 `filter_user_data_hook` is a **filter** hook.